 Step 16: Know your Privacy Rights & Responsibilities

-Privacy of Records
+- Privacy of Records:

-Student Consent to Release Information Form
+- Student Consent to Release Information:

-If you do not submit the Student Consent to Release Information Form to authorize your parents or others to have access to your records, USF will not disclose any information about you to them.
-This means, for example, that USF will not release information about your student account balance, even to someone who is helping you to pay your tuition.
+If you do not authorize your parents to have access to your records, USF will not disclose any information to them.
+This means that your parents will not be able to call USF to find out information about your financial aid or balance even if they are helping you pay your tuition.

 The Fogcutter Student Handbook contains standards of conduct and other important University Policies and Procedures that have been established to guarantee each student's freedom to learn, to protect the fundamental rights of the campus community and to assist the University achieve its objectives as a Catholic, Jesuit University.
 Every student at USF is responsible for knowing and upholding the behavioral expectations set forth by the Student Conduct Code and University policies.
 The Handbook also includes information about the resources, programs and services designed to promote students' academic and developmental success.
 In efforts to reduce our environmental footprint and increase efficiency of communication, this important and invaluable resource is available online only and can be found at usfca.edu/fogcutter.
 If you need alternative versions of the Fogcutter Student Handbook, please contact the Student Disability Services office ((415) 422-2613, (415) 422-5834 for TDD).